Plant-Food-Research-Open/assemblyqc/docs/full_run.md

 The following parameters are optional:

+- `plot_type`: Plot type as 'circos', 'linear' or 'both'.
+Default is 'both'.
 - `between_target_asm`: Set it to 1 to create syntenic plots between each pair of target_assemblies.
 Default is 1.
 This parameter is useful if multiple assemblies are specified by the `target_assemblies` parameter and the user needs control over whether syntenic plots are created between each pair of assemblies or not.
 - `many_to_many_align`: Set it to 1 to include alignment blocks with many-to-many mappings or set to 0 to only include 1-to-1 mappings.
 Default is 0.
 See the documentation of `dnadiff` for further details: <https://github.com/mummer4/mummer/blob/master/docs/dnadiff.README>
 - `max_gap`: Alignments within this distance are bundled together.
 Default: 1000000 (1 Mbp).